 You don’t have to miss out on delicious, melt-in-your-mouth brisket just because you don’t have a smoker, says Phil “The Grill” Johnson.
 Making the tasty meat in an Instant Pot cuts down on the cooking time and seals in all the savory flavors.

 According to Ace Champion, this is hands down one of the best seafood sandwiches he has ever eaten.
 The tangy, tart and creamy remoulade perks up the crispy, sweet fried shrimp and the satisfying crunch of the slaw brings it all together.

 Have you ever enjoyed a sourdough chocolate chip cookie?
-Well, there’s no time like the present.
+Well, there’s no time like the present, and learn all about sourdough bread.
 According to Bryan Ford, quarantine’s favorite baking project imparts a distinguished flavor in the cookies that makes them funky, smooth and delicious all at once.

 There’s nothing better than a pile of fluffy pancakes to start the day — especially from Sunny Anderson.
 All you need is a bit of butter and a drizzle of maple syrup to finish them off.
 But should you feel inspired, you can also amp them up with chocolate chips, peanut butter, broken candy bars, crumbled cookies, crushed candy canes, chopped crisped bacon, cooked sausage or any other tasty add-ins

 If the photo for Maya-Camille Broussard’s chess pie didn’t get you gathering ingredients in your kitchen already, the description of its warm, salted caramel sauce with chocolaty, espresso filling certainly will.

 This authentic gooey butter cake from Jocelyn Delk Adams has a chewy blondie texture bottom topped with a custardy cream cheese layer of perfection.
 It is the true, original St. Louis classic.